-When BC Hydro begins to fill the reservoir, which could occur as early as fall 2023, there will be new hazards on the water.
+When BC Hydro begins to fill the reservoir in late summer / early fall 2024, there will be new hazards on the water.
 These water hazards will be present during reservoir filling and for the first year afterwards as the surrounding land continues to stabilize.

-We ask the public to be extremely cautious around the reservoir until it has been determined safe, as we monitor for safety and slope stability.
+During reservoir filling, we ask the public to be extremely cautious around the reservoir as we monitor for safety and slope stability.